comprobo25/comprobo25.github.io/assignments/warmup_project.md

 ---
-title: "Warmup Project"
+title: "RoboBehaviors and Finite State Machines Project"
 toc_sticky: true
 toc_h_max: 3
 ---

-# Project Overview: Behaviors and Finite State Machines
+# Project Overview

-__Your goal in this project will be to program the Neato to execute a number of behaviors (teleop, driving a trajectory of a pre-defined shape, wall-following, people-following, and obstacle avoidance) within a finite-state machine.__
+__Your goal in this project will be to program the Neato to execute a number of behaviors (e.g., teleop, driving a trajectory of a pre-defined shape, wall-following, people-following, and obstacle avoidance) within a finite-state machine.__

 In the process of implementing these behaviors, you will also learn about tools and strategies for debugging robot programs.
 You are encouraged to be as creative as possible in this assignment; this page will list several specific behaviors -- you are welcome to implement some, all, or none of these behaviors for your particular finite state machine.